codilime/ContrailMechanismDriver/README.md

 1. Install Contrail
 	If you don't have Contrail binary packages you can compile it from sources.
 Probably the easiest way is to use [Contrail-installer](https://github.com/Juniper/contrail-installer)

 	_Please note that it is not guaranteed that contrail-installer install all needed dependant libraries.
-Below list presents libraries neede by Contrail and not installed by contrail-installer._
+Below list presents libraries needed by Contrail and not installed by contrail-installer._

 	Libraries (via apt-get install):
 	* libcrypto++-dev